 More specific language such as treatment, ARVs, medication, undetectable viral load that centres people living with HIV rather than public health prevention narratives.

 “Newcomer” to describe someone who has lived in Canada for a long time

 More specific language - Afro-Canadian Positive Network taught us that the word newcomer, used to refer to someone who has been in Canada a long time, can be othering

 Please share far and wide, with credit to YouthCO and the organizations who have shared their knowledge with us!

 - Five Things Media Makers Can Do NOW to Stand Up to HIV Stigma, Positive Women's Network

-*Want us to list your inclusive language guideline?
-Send it to us at [email protected] and we'll post!
+Want us to list your inclusive language resource, or have feedback about our resource?
+Send it to us at [email protected] and we'll get in touch!

 YouthCO believes that all youth have the right to accessible and affirming information about our health.
 We also know each of us has a unique relationship to our bodies, sex, sexuality, substance use, and harm reduction.
 For many of us, the words other people use for our bodies and their functions are not the words we use for ourselves.
 Throughout our website, YouthCO uses words for bodies and sex that we know will not reflect the full diversity of our communities.
 We have tried to, where possible, be as expansive with our language as we know how to while being as specific as possible.
 As youth leading the HIV movement, we too are learning about the best words for our experiences and do not do this perfectly.
 We invite any feedback about the language used on our website, in our programs, and in our resources to help us move forward in the best ways for all youth in our communities!